ArseniAliakseichyk/ESP-c3-zero_projects/Readme.md

 ## 📂 Project List

+### 🔸 `esp-bluetooth`
+Initial test of Bluetooth functionality on the ESP-C3.
+This project serves as a starting point for experimenting with Bluetooth communication.

+---

 ### 🔸 `eps-joy-point-Led8x8`
 This project demonstrates controlling an 8x8 LED matrix with a joystick.
 The joystick controls a single point on the LED matrix, displaying its position as the user moves the joystick.